 The ministry gets a regular return from the capital fund, but the principle remains intact, so that the gift returns a sustainable flow of funds to the ministry.
 This is similar to buying shares or a term deposit where a dividend or interest is paid out at the same time retaining the original capital amount.

 Giving a donation or bequeath to the Capital Fund is a way of leaving a legacy that goes on giving towards building God's Kingdom, maybe even until the end of time.
 It will provide a sustainable funding stream to ensure funding is available for new initiatives, projects and to help give staff starting off some traction in terms of initial support whilst support raising.

-Our vision is to have a critical mass of staff workers in each university city and two staff in each technical institute city, and 71 fully-funded staff in New Zealand.
+Our vision is to have a critical mass of fully funded staff workers in each institute and university city in New Zealand including 5 operational and supporting roles.